|Business Rating:||0 / 5|

 Free-night-stay annual bonus

-On top of the large sign-up bonus, Marriott also offers a free night stay in any of its category 1-5 properties each year that you renew the card.
-With a value that falls somewhere between $100 and $200, the certificate by itself may help justify the annual fee.
+On top of the large sign-up bonus, Marriott also offers a free night stay in any of its category 1 to 5 properties each year that you renew the card.
+With a value of up to $280, the certificate by itself may help justify the annual fee.

 High annual fee